janursa/RTvisualize/README.md

 ```py
         'graph_type' = 'scatter3'
 ```
 and the csv formatting is similar to the scatter 2D with the exception of having an additional `z`item, i.e. `x,y,z,type,size`.
+See [example](https://github.com/janursa/RTvisualize/blob/master/examples/builtin/scatter3data.csv).

 ### Custom plots
 This approach enables the user to construct the plot in a desired way and pass it to the program together with CSV file,